Resolving trade mark infringement disputes

 In Joined Cases C-84/17 P, C-85/17 P and C95/17 P the European Courts held that the shape of a Kit-Kat bar could not be registered as a separate trademark.
 Businesses in the food and beverage sector are unlikely to obtain trademark rights in the shape or packaging of products.
 This is except where those shapes depart significantly from the norm of that sector.
 There may also be an exception for shapes that have become extremely well-known as an indication of that brand.
 However, such an exception will only apply if the distinctiveness is well-known across all EU member states.
 So is only likely to benefit much larger retailers.

-What does this mean for trademark registration in the retail sector?
+What does this mean for trademark law?

 The requirement for EU-wide evidence of distinctiveness does not automatically have the same effect for other types of trademarks.
 For example; a word or logo marks.
 For these marks, elements the language spoken in the country in which the application for registration is made will play a much greater role in assessing applications for registration.